Try these simple strategies to ensure students grasp new tier 3 terms and boost their learning

 Antiparticle exam board definition and report

-AQA exam definition: Particle with equal (rest) mass/energy but opposite charge/baryon number/lepton number
+AQA exam definition: particle with equal (rest) mass/energy but opposite charge/baryon number/lepton number.

-AQA examiners’ report: Students should understand that ‘different’ does not mean the same as ‘opposite’ when describing charge
+AQA examiners’ report: students should understand that ‘different’ does not mean the same as ‘opposite’ when describing charge.

-I used the exam board’s defition to come up with my own lean definition: antiparticles are particles with equal mass but with opposite charge.
+I used the exam board’s definition to come up with my own lean definition: antiparticles are particles with equal mass but with opposite charge.
 And thanks to the examiners’ report, I knew to look out for the misconception over the words opposite and different when teaching antiparticle.

 2. Build